 Being out in nature has been shown to help decrease depression and anxiety, and increase self-esteem and social skills.

-Clients can participate in nature therapy through individual sessions or group sessions, or with their families or spouses.
+Clients can participate in nature therapy through individual sessions, group sessions, with their families, or spouses.

 Each session is a little different and is tailored to the client’s needs.
 Games, journaling, and meditation are a few techniques used in our nature therapy, as well as traditional talking and processing.

-Our nature therapy sessions can are done during regular session times at nearby parks, or during day-long, or even multi-day, hikes.
+Our nature therapy sessions are done during regular session times at nearby parks, during day-long sessions, or even multi-day hike sessions.

 Children these days are exposed to the outdoors so little, especially living in a city.
-But being outdoors and play is vital to their development.
+Play and interacting with nature is vital to child development.
 This form of therapy is especially great for children who have a hard time with exercise, social skills, video game obsession, isolation, or ADHD.

 Ben Klasky can explain the benefits of nature for kids: